-Petra Diamonds manages one of the world’s largest diamond resources of over 300 million carats (“Mcts”).
-This major resource implies that the potential mine lives of Petra’s core assets could be considerably longer than the current mine plans in place at each operation, or could support significantly higher production rates.
+Petra Diamonds Limited (“Petra” or the “Company” or the “Group”) manages one of the world’s largest diamond Resources of ca. 250 million carats (“Mcts”).
+This major Resource implies that the potential mine lives of Petra’s core assets could be considerably longer than the current mine plans in place at each operation, or could support higher production rates.

 |Category||Tonnes (millions)||Grade (cpht)||Contained Diamonds (Mcts)|